 Exception: France has stricter privacy laws, so we may not be able to accept photos and videos of private homes in France without a release.

 In most cases, we will require a release.
-If you set up a shoot inside office premises, a retail store, hairdressers, hospital, restaurant, etc., ask for a release upfront.
+If you set up a series inside office premises, a retail store, hairdressers, hospital, restaurant, etc., ask for a release upfront.
 This will help give buyers the confidence they need to purchase your work.
 Tighter compositions where the location is difficult to recognize may be ok legally without a release.

 A row of shops or businesses on the street will, in most cases, be fine without a release, but we will ask you to remove business names, logos, trademarked products, window advertisements, etc. Assets focused on a particular business exterior are more likely to require a release.